gsoft-inc/wl-squide/docs/guides/fetch-initial-data.md

 If you've registered the [public data request handler](#add-an-endpoint), the newly created request handler should be automatically registered.

-!!!warning
-In the previous code sample, for the sake of simplicity, we haven't secured the request handler or implemented session management.
-However, please be aware that you should do it for a real Workleap application.
-!!!

 ### Create a shared context

 Then, in a shared project, create a `SubscriptionContext`: